Recall election: Alberta

 The province of Alberta enacted recall legislation for Members of the Legislative Assembly in 1936 during the Social Credit government of William Aberhart.
 The legislation was repealed after a petition was introduced for the recall of Aberhart himself.

 In 2020, the Government of Alberta announced it will introduce a bill allowing recall elections for Members of the Legislative Assembly, municipal governments, and school boards.
 This bill, Bill 52, was passed and received Royal Assent June 17, 2021, and came into effect on April 7, 2022.

+New Brunswick

+Recall was available in New Brunswick in the early 20th century.
+A successful recall election took place in Saint John in late 1918.